 All information is published "as is" without warranty of any kind and for information purposes only.
 Business Times and the third party information providers make no representations, disclaim all express, implied, and statutory warranties of any kind to any user and/or third party, and accept no liability.
 Advice from a securities professional is strongly advised.

-MALAYSIA share prices opened flat on Wednesday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up slightly by 0.61 points to 1,663.64.
+MALAYSIA share prices closed higher on Monday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 4.900 points to 1712.580.

 [HONG KONG] Hong Kong stocks advanced Monday, with investors heartened by a positive lead from Wall Street.

 [LONDON] Europe's main stock markets rose solidly at the open Monday, with London's benchmark FTSE 100 index up 0.4 pe rcent to 7,326.70 points...